 - Maritime AIS data feeds for vessel tracking layers

-- CesiumJS for 3D terrain layer visualization where elevation context matters
+- CesiumJS for 3D terrain layer visualisation where elevation context matters

 - Standard geographic data formats (GeoJSON, KML, Shapefile) for bulk layer import